Advanced Placement (AP)

 • AP test scores of 3, 4 or 5 are considered satisfactory for earning college credit.
 No credit will be given for scores of 1 or 2.

-• AP credit can be used to certify general education requirements for transfer to the California State University and University of California under the Intersegmental General Education Transfer Curriculum (IGETC) where faculty recognize the equivalency between the AP exam and CSU General Education Breadth pattern approved by CSU faculty, and our IGETC approved courses (as listed on the AP Table in the MSJC catalog).
+• AP credit can be used to certify general education requirements for transfer to the California State University and University of California under the California Intersegmental General Education Transfer Curriculum (Cal-GETC).

 • AP credit units granted at MSJC do not necessarily align in the same ways for transfer to other colleges and universities.
 The transferability of AP credit outside of MSJC is determined by each four-year college or university according to their policies.
 For further information, please refer to each college or university’s own catalog.

-• Students will not be given duplicate credit for college courses and exams.
+• Students will not be given duplicate credit for college courses that align to AP exams.

 • Students must submit a copy of their AP test scores to the Enrollment Services Office.
 Exams and courses for which AP credit is granted will be posted on the student’s transcript.

-• AP credit can be used to meet MSJC graduation requirements for AA and AS degrees.
+• AP credit can be used to meet MSJC graduation requirements for local degrees.

 Per CSU Statewide Credit for External Examinations policy, it provides systemwide information regarding credit awarded for external examinations including the College-Level Examination Program, the International Baccalaureate, and the College Board Advanced Placement Tests.
 This policy also provides information regarding credit awarded through Associate Degrees for Transfer.